jkreitz/jkreitz.github.io/index.md

 ## About Me

-I am a postdoctoral fellow in the labs of Profs.
-Min Dong and George Church at Harvard Medical School and Boston Children's Hospital.
+I am a postdoctoral fellow in the labs of Prof. Min Dong and Prof. George Church at Harvard Medical School and Boston Children's Hospital.

 ## Research Interests